DjangoGirls/tutorial-extensions/en/optional_mongodb_installation/README.md

 # Using Django with MongoDB

 Every time a query is made, Django creates a SQL query string and sends it to the database.
-MongoDB however, uses python *query documents* to talk with the database.
-Pymongo is the python driver for connecting with MongoDB.
-A connector is needed for translating the SQL query strings into pymongo query documents.
+MongoDB however, uses *query documents* to talk with the database.
+A connector is needed for translating the SQL query strings into query documents.
 The [Pymongo documentation](https://api.mongodb.com/python/current/tools.html) recommends using [Djongo](https://nesdis.github.io/djongo/) for connecting Django with MongoDB.

 ## Installing Djongo